Reducing overuse of antibiotics is key, but equally important is ensuring access to these essential medicines for those in need.

 Where limiting the sale of antibiotics to prescription may seem like an easy solution and functions well in some countries, enforcing prescription-only laws may cut off access to antibiotics for parts of the population, particularly in rural areas in resource-limited settings that lacks access to prescribers.

 An important factor in the availability of antibiotics is the price of medicines.
 Survey methodology for measuring medicine prices, availability, affordability and price components has been developed and tested in over 50 countries.

 As stated by WHO, “Essential medicines are intended to be available within the context of functioning health systems at all times in adequate amounts, in the appropriate dosage forms, with assured quality, and at a price the individual and the community can afford”.

 The WHO Model List of Essential Medicines provides guidance for the development of national and institutional essential medicine lists.
 These lists promote health equity and aim to assure availability of quality, affordable and effective medicines for treatment of widespread or high -priority diseases.

-In 2017, the biggest revision to date of the antibiotics section of the essential medicines list was released.
-It provides advise on which antibiotics to use to treat common bacterial infections, and which antibiotics to save for severe disease.
-It recognizes the importance to optimize antibiotic use and reduce antibiotic resistance without restricting access.
-It categorizes antibiotics for the most common general infections into 3 groups:
+The essential medicines list provides advise on which antibiotics to use to treat common bacterial infections, and which antibiotics to save for severe disease.
+It categorizes antibiotics into 3 groups: